Chair: Lesley Sharp (Barbara Chamberlain & Helen Chamberlain Josefsberg ’30 Professor of Anthropology)

 Every major is urged to acquire a general knowledge of three of the four fields of anthropology (social and linguistic anthropology, archaeology, and physical anthropology) and of their interrelationship.
 To this end, the student’s program should be designed in consultation with her adviser as soon as possible after the declaration of the major.
 Continuing and frequent meetings with the adviser are encouraged.

 There are three tracks.
-To find out more information, please follow: https://anthropology.barnard.edu/majoring-anthropology
+For more information, please visit the Anthropology website: https://anthropology.barnard.edu/majoring-anthropology

 Eleven courses are required for the major, including: